-The parties may each have an Advisor of their choice present with them for all meetings and interviews within the resolution processes, if they so choose.
-The parties may select whomever they wish to serve as their Advisor as long as the Advisor is eligible and available.
+The parties may each have an Advisor30 of their choice present with them for all meetings and interviews within the resolution processes, if they so choose.
+The parties may select whomever they wish to serve as their Advisor as long as the Advisor is eligible and available.31 a.
+Who Can Serve as an Advisor

-Choosing an Advisor who is also a witness in the process creates potential for bias and conflict-ofinterest.
+Choosing an Advisor who is also a witness in the process creates potential for bias and conflict-of-interest.
 An Advisor cannot serve as a witness.